Mfurrakama/linuxMint-21.x-postInstallation/README.md

   - **HDD**: 500 GB (x2)
   - **PSU**: EVGA 600 80 Plus

-  #### Why I created this?
-Actually for fun, nowadays I use PopOS!
-21.04, the Gnome environment and the Pop!_shop are quite usefull and unique.
-But if I go back to Linux Mint (maybe someday) I already have a desktop working as expected.

   #### What will this script do?
   Apps that are going to be removed:
   - **LibreOffice**